EasyHeC: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration: INTRODUCTION

 Second, we develop a consistency-based joint space exploration module that facilitates the selection of informative joint poses.
 This module identifies the highest informative robot joint poses by evaluating the consistency with a set of camera pose candidates.
-This automatic selection enables our method to eliminate the need for the manual design of the robot joint poses and provide comprehensive coverage of accuracy across the entire configuration space.
+This automated selection process eliminates the need for manual design of the robot joint poses.
 Moreover, since this process is performed in simulation, it is free of cost and can be performed many times to improve the accuracy of the calibration.

 We evaluated our method on several synthetic and real-world datasets and provide ablation studies of the different design choices of the proposed system.
 When evaluated on synthetic datasets, EasyHeC \textbf{outperforms a traditional-based baseline by 4 times in accuracy} with a single view, and achieves an accuracy of around $0.2$ cm with 5 views.
 Upon evaluation using a publicly available real-world dataset, EasyHeC consistently demonstrates superior performance across all metrics.
 Furthermore, we show that our proposed hand-eye calibration system can enhance downstream manipulation tasks by providing precise camera poses for locating and interacting with objects.
-Our system is easy to deploy and user-friendly, and we are dedicated to open-source it for the benefit of the robotics community.
+Our system is easy to deploy and user-friendly, and we have made it open-source for the benefit of the robotics community.